 Policy 2.2.2.
-The City shall consider the rearrangement of the residential densities shown on the Broward County Land Use Plan Map utilizing "flexibility units" and/or "redevelopment units" in accordance with the Broward County Land Use Plan and the rules established within the "Administrative Rules Document: Broward County Land Use Plan."
+The City shall consider the rearrangement of the residential densities shown on the Broward County Land Use Plan Map utilizing "flexibility units" and/or "redevelopment units" when consistent with the community character; adjacent land uses; and public school capacity; and has undergone a compatibility review relative to potential impacts on affected contiguous municipalities, Environmentally Sensitive Lands and County or regional parks, in accordance with the Broward County Land Use Plan and the rules established within the "Administrative Rules Document: Broward County Land Use Plan."